roachhd/roachhd.github.io/_posts/2014-11-10-please-explain-my-git-workflow.md

 ---
 Git is a versioning suite of tools that enables us to keep track of our projects changes.
 I will be going over the super basics, of which I may well be wrong.
 But I'm trying to nail down a firm git workflow, so here goes.

->Every time I reach a major release I push it to the master branch and remote server for theclient to view.
+>Every time I reach a major release I push it to the master branch and remote server for the client to view.
-That's just a brief explanation of how I want to use git.
 > - Katie B.

 What can Git version, and why should I care?